DangHa/commodity_shipping/README.md

 ## Pathfinding recommender system
-This recommender system helps drivers to find suitable direction by criteria such as expenditure, length and time
+This recommender system helps drivers to find suitable direction by criteria such as time, length of way and expense

 - **Data used by recommender system** <br/>

   -, The data of Vietnam road system is come from OpenStreetMap and be extracted by geofabrik (geofabrik.de)<br/>
-  -, The data of Vietnam toll plaza is from some newspapers on the internet <br/>
+  -, The data of Vietnam toll plaza is from some Vietnam newspapers <br/>

 - **A-star Algorithm** <br/>

-  The pathfinding algorithm is A* algorithm with the cost when consider in each node is <br/>
+  The pathfinding algorithm is A* algorithm with the cost which be calculated in each node is <br/>

           cost = Cost_of_node * h()
-        with h() = sqrt(dx) + sqrt(dy) (x, y is coordinate of nodes on earth)
+        with h() = sqrt(dx) + sqrt(dy) (x, y are earth coordinates of node)

 - **Value of Cost_of_node** <br/>